 Cleft lip and cleft palate are congenital developmental abnormalities of the face in which the roof of the mouth, the dental arch, and the lips do not join properly.
 A cleft is defined as a division in the body's natural structure, regularly formed before birth.
 When only the soft tissues of the face are involved, it is likely referring to cleft lip.
-Cleft lip is a small gap or an indentation in the lip (partial or incomplete cleft) or continues into the nose (complete cleft).
+Cleft lip is a small gap or an indentation in the lip (partial or incomplete cleft) or it can continues into the nose (complete cleft).
 Lip cleft can occur as one sided (unilateral) or two sided (bilateral).
 Cleft palate is a large gap (complete) or small hole (incomplete) in the roof of the mouth and may involve both hard and soft palates.

 How Common are Cleft Lip & Cleft Palate Incidents?

 The overall incidence of the cleft palate with or without cleft lip is 1 in 1000 live births.
 Cleft palate is more prevalent in the racial populations of the American Indians and least common in African Americans.
 Among total cleft cases, 20% are isolated cleft lip, 50% are cleft lip and palate, and 30% are cleft palate only.

 What Kind of Problems Arise from Cleft Lip & Cleft Palate?